quicwg/base-drafts/draft-ietf-quic-http.md

 [QUIC-TRANSPORT].

 HTTP/QUIC requires that only data streams be terminated abruptly.
-Terminating a message control stream will result in an error of type HTTP_RST_CONTROL_STREAM.
-\[Editor's note: this is clearly busted right now, because data streams don't always exist.]
+Terminating a request, response or push stream will result in an error of type HTTP_RST_CONTROL_STREAM.  \[Editor's note: this is clearly busted right now, because data streams don't always exist.]

 This section describes HTTP-specific error codes which can be used to express the cause of a connection or stream error.